lg/lg.io/_posts/2016-10-12-cloudy-gamer-playing-overwatch-on-azures-new-monster-gpu-instances.md

 1. You'll notice that if you pull up the Device Manager that the driver will be missing for the M60 video card.
 <br/>![](/assets/azure-overwatch/no-nvidia-driver.png){:width="394"}

-1. Get the proper driver from [here](https://azuregpu.blob.core.windows.net/nv-drivers/362.56_grid_win10_64bit_english.exe).
-It's a custom build for Azure right now, so using NVIDIA's site driver may not work.
-The version as of writing this is at 362.56.
-You may be able to find a more recent one mentioned on the [Azure forum](https://social.msdn.microsoft.com/Forums/azure/en-US/home?forum=AzureGPU).
+1. Get the latest NVIDIA Tesla M60 drivers from [here](http://www.nvidia.com/download/index.aspx).
+Sometimes there are other versions of the drivers mentioned on [Azure forum](https://social.msdn.microsoft.com/Forums/azure/en-US/home?forum=AzureGPU), so go there if you have incompatibility problems.

 1. Do the regular Express install and reboot when completed.
 <br/>![](/assets/azure-overwatch/driver-install-done.png){:width="812"}